wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 ## Introduction

-Let’s dive into the `HelloWormhole` contract and break down how it works _step-by-step_.
-We’ll start by creating a basic single-chain Solidity contract called `HelloWorld`, and then explore how to extend it cross-chain using Wormhole.
+Let’s examine the `HelloWormhole` contract and explain how it works _step-by-step_.
+We’ll start by creating a basic single-chain Solidity contract called `HelloWorld` and then explore how to extend it cross-chain using Wormhole.

 ## Single-Chain HelloWorld Solidity Contract

 Our initial `HelloWorld` smart contract focuses on a simple functionality: allowing users to send greetings.
 When someone sends a greeting, the contract emits an event called `GreetingReceived`, recording their message.
-The greetings are also stored in a list for later retrieval.
+The system stores the greetings in a list for later retrieval.

 Here’s the Solidity code for the `HelloWorld` contract: